connorshea/mdn-compat-data-explorer/README.md

 Deployment involves the following:

 - Deploy the current version of the `master` branch.
-- Run `bundle exec db:migrate` and `bundle exec db:seed` from the [Heroku Web Console](https://devcenter.heroku.com/articles/heroku-dashboard#web-console) or with the Heroku CLI.
+- Run `bundle exec rake db:migrate` and `bundle exec rake db:seed` from the [Heroku Web Console](https://devcenter.heroku.com/articles/heroku-dashboard#web-console) or with the Heroku CLI.

 This should update the site to the current codebase and recreate the database from the `db/seeds.rb` file.